What is a CGI script?

 #!/bin/bash . /packages/run.64/bashlib-0.4/bin echo Content-type: text/plain echo STROJ=$(param stroj) /usr/bin/host $STROJ

-This program saves the variable
+This program stores it in a variable

 STROJ parameter value